We are now World History Encyclopedia to better reflect the breadth of our non-profit organization's mission. Learn More

 A Cabinet of Byzantine Curiosities, while not an introduction to Byzantine history, is a unique and entertaining showcase of some of the most interesting tales from Byzantium’s millennium-long existence.
 This approach makes it a quick read and a worthy addition to the bookcase of anyone interested in the Byzantine Empire.

 Kaldellis, A. (2019, May 06).
 A Cabinet of Byzantine Curiosities: Strange Tales and Surprising Facts from History's Most Orthodox Empire.
-Ancient History Encyclopedia.
-Retrieved from https://www.ancient.eu/review/213/
+World History Encyclopedia.
+Retrieved from https://www.ancient.eu/review/213/a-cabinet-of-byzantine-curiosities-strange-tales-a/

 Kaldellis, Anthony.
 "A Cabinet of Byzantine Curiosities: Strange Tales and Surprising Facts from History's Most Orthodox Empire."
-Ancient History Encyclopedia.
-Last modified May 06, 2019. https://www.ancient.eu/review/213/.
+World History Encyclopedia.
+Last modified May 06, 2019. https://www.ancient.eu/review/213/a-cabinet-of-byzantine-curiosities-strange-tales-a/.

 Kaldellis, Anthony.
 "A Cabinet of Byzantine Curiosities: Strange Tales and Surprising Facts from History's Most Orthodox Empire."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 06 May 2019.
+World History Encyclopedia.
+World History Encyclopedia, 06 May 2019.
 Web.
-24 May 2019.
+10 Apr 2021.